itzweaced/project_bravo/docs/manual/docs_Chapter_1.00_Project_Bravo_Overview/doc_Chapter_1.60_Whats_a_asset_file.md

 # CHAPTER
-1.70
+1.60

 # TITTLE
-What is a Asset File
+What is a Asset File?

 # DESCRIPTION
 A config file is used associate a loaded asset with an ID that can be used.
 To be associated with an entity

 # HIGHLIGHTS
 - Shader Asset File: A config file is used to assign Shader to an ID